vi/readwrite/README.md

 }
 ```

-There is also async implementation for combining `tokio_io::AsyncRead` and `tokio_io::AsyncWrite` into a `AsyncRead + AsyncWrite`.
+There is also async implementation for combining `tokio::io::AsyncRead` and `tokio::io::AsyncWrite` into a `AsyncRead + AsyncWrite`.
 Enable the non-default `tokio` Cargo feature for it to work:
+Similarly there is `futures::io::AsyncRead/AsyncWrite` version gated under `asyncstd` Cargo feature.

 ```
 [dependencies]